Ox-Head and Horse-Face

 Ox-Head (牛头 (牛頭, niu^{2}-t'ou^{2}, Niútóu)) and Horse-Face (马面 (馬面, ma^{3}-mien^{4}, Mǎmiàn)) are two guardians or types of guardians of the underworld in Chinese mythology.
 As indicated by their names, both have the bodies of men, but Ox-Head has the head of an ox while Horse-Face has the face of a horse.
 They are the first beings a dead soul encounters upon entering the underworld; in many stories they directly escort the newly dead to the underworld.

 Role

 In their duties as guardians of Diyu, the realm of the dead, their role is to capture human souls who have reached the end of their earthly existence and bring them before the courts of Hell.
 Souls are then rewarded or punished based on the actions performed in their lifetime.

 Ox-Head and Horse-Face also play the role of messengers of the king of hell, Yanluo Wang (閻羅王).
-Ox-Head has also been "created" by the latter took pity by the arrival of a newly dead ox, who had worked hard all his life: he made him one of his faithful servants.
+In one legend, Ox-Head was created by the king when he took pity on a recently deceased ox who had worked hard all his life, so the king made him one of his faithful servants.